 Earn extra money by helping out people in your community when they go out of town.
 If you decide to try house-sitting, you’ll be responsible for watering plants and keeping an eye on homes while residents are away.

-Word of mouth is often sufficient to get jobs like this.
-You can also check for opportunities listed on websites such as Rover.
+Sometimes word of mouth is often sufficient to get jobs like this.
+But you can also find opportunities on websites such as Rover.
 It connects people in need of a house sitter with potential house sitters, just as it connects pet owners with pet sitters and dog walkers.